 There are three other regions in Lassen Volcanic that are accessible at different entrances and via unpaved roads.
 These areas you can visit on another trip or with more time (and with a high-clearance vehicle).

-We managed to see quite a bit of Lassen Volcanic in one day.
-We drove the whole length of the scenic Lassen Volcanic National Park Highway from the northwest to southwest entrance station and back.
+In one day, you can drive the whole length of the scenic Lassen Volcanic National Park Highway from the northwest to southwest entrance station and back.
+I know because this is what we did.

-This highway is completely paved and in good condition.
-It takes about an hour to drive this 30-mile highway without stopping, but of course, you will be stopping.
+It takes about an hour to drive this 30-mile paved highway without stopping, but of course, you will be stopping.

 Prioritize the best stops during your one day in Lassen Volcanic, and you’ll be surprised at how much you can see and do in just a short time.